 While integration is critical, it’s also vital not to lose sight of app development standards.
 Difficulties such as database connection, middleware challenges, and architecture issues may all get resolved readily by promoting DevOps.

-DevOps and cloud go hand in hand, allowing for more accessible deploying applications and automated, robust, and repeatable mechanization and orchestra integration.
+DevOps and the cloud go hand in hand, allowing for more accessible deploying applications and automated, robust, and repeatable mechanization and orchestra integration.
 When deployed to a public cloud, the ultimate result is a system far less likely to have weaknesses abused.

 DevOps automation is increasingly cloud-centric.
 Many developers who go through the process discover that management keeps them out of trouble, and it’s simpler to handle this centrally via the cloud instead of overseeing departments.